rivera-bl/nvim-dotfiles/README.md

+# PACKER

+* We are going to use Packer to build the base box of Vagrant

+packer init -> installs the `required_plugins`

 # VAGRANT

-vagrant up
-vagrant ssh
-vagrant destroy
-vagrant box list
-vagrant box remove

 * Running our dev environment as a container on windows on top of wsl hasn't been so comfortable, feels heavy and clunky, so we are trying with a vm now

+## BASE COMMANDS

+vagrant provision   -> exec the provisioners vagrant up          -> gets the base box running and provisions vagrant ssh         -> connects to the box vagrant destroy vagrant box list vagrant box remove

+* If the build of the box fails, run `provision` instead of `up`
+* vagrant provision --provision-with shell
+* du -h ~/.vagrant.d/boxes

+## EXPORT

+* Useful commands if the `package` fails vboxmanage list vms vboxmanage unregistervm <vm-name> –delete px aux | grep /usr/lib/virtualbox/VBoxHeadless -> kill -9 pid vagrant global-status --prune

+* Export as a vm (this poweroffs the machine so we have to run vagrant up again if we want to ssh to it) `vagrant package <output of vagrant status> --output <vm-name>.tar.gz`

 # BUILDING AS A DOCKER CONTAINER